-The CRA gets a little more finicky when it comes to consumers earning credit card rewards from work-related expenditures.
-You’re allowed to collect frequent flyer miles if you book a business trip on your personal card, even if your employer reimburses you.
+The CRA gets a little more finicky when it comes to earning credit card rewards from work-related expenditures.
+You’re allowed to collect frequent flyer miles if you book a business trip on your personal credit card, even if your employer reimburses you for the total.
+So, if you earned 1000 Aeroplan points from making work-related purchases on your Aeroplan-branded personal credit card, you wouldn’t have to pay taxes on them.
 The CRA is very clear in stating that the employee does “not have to include in their income the value of the rewards they received or enjoyed from the points they collect on these business trips.”
-However there are several cases where an employee would have to pay taxes on their earned credit card rewards:
+However, there are several cases where an employee would have to pay taxes on their earned credit card rewards:

 - If an employee converts the points to cash.
 Again, this is only for individuals who earned their points by using their credit cards for business expenses and were subsequently reimbursed for those expenses by their company.
 If you redeem your rewards as points, miles, or cash back you do not have to report them as a taxable benefit.
 If you convert your points to cash, as you can with some programs, then you would have to declare the cash value of the points on your returns.
 The bottom line: Keep your points in their original form.